Pereingo/statsd-csharp-client/README.md

     StatsdClient.Metrics.Configure(metricsConfig);

 Where "host.name" is the name of the statsd server and "myApp" is an optional prefix that is prepended on all stats.
-How you set it up is up to you, but we read the server name and other settings from web.config and and generate a prefix out of the enviroment (e.g. "Local", "Uat" or "Live"), plus the app name and machine name, seperated with dots.
+How you set it up is up to you, but we read the server name and other settings from web.config and and generate a prefix out of the environment (e.g. "Local", "Uat" or "Live"), plus the app name and machine name, separated with dots.

 Use it like this afterwards: